anthoeknee/antifennel/README.md

 trick, because we don't track the difference between locals that come from `var` vs function parameters.

 Early returns will compile to invalid Fennel.
+(This is the only thing keeping Antifennel from being able to compile its own lexer.)

 ## Inherent Limitations